15 Best Restaurants On The Isle of Skye For 2025

 At the Oyster Shed, the clue’s in the name - enjoy fresh oysters by the dozen, grown in the crystal-clear waters of nearby Loch Harport.
 Seafood lovers will find themselves in heaven with other locally sourced goodies which include scallops, langoustines, and mussels.

-This seafood eatery is tucked away up a hill in Carbost, but its well worth the walk.
-And at the top you’ll find a small food shack, which is perfect for a takeaway bite before tours and tasting at nearby Talisker Distillery.
+This seafood eatery is tucked away up a hill in Carbost, but it's well worth the walk.
+At the top, you’ll find a small food shack with rustic outdoor seating, perfect for a takeaway bite before tours and tasting at nearby Talisker Distillery.

 Scorrybreac, Portree